fl4p/fugu-mppt-firmware/README.md

 ## Building with ESP-IDF

-Follow [Espressif's Get Started guide](https://docs.espressif.com/projects/esp-idf/en/v5.1.4/esp32/get-started/index.html) to install ESP-IDF v5.1.4 .
-The firmware depends on `arduino-esp32` so we can use Arduino libraries.
+Follow [Espressif's Get Started guide](https://docs.espressif.com/projects/esp-idf/en/v5.1.4/esp32/get-started/index.html) to install ESP-IDF v5.1.4.
+(The firmware depends on `arduino-esp32` which is compatible with `esp-idf v5.1`.)
-Since v3.x `arduino-esp32` is compatible with `esp-idf v5.1` (before we had to use `esp-idf v4.4`).
-To install `esp-idf v5.1.4` you can follow these commands (make sure you have all the prerequisites from the Espressif guide mentioned before and you might have to downgrade python to 3.9 if running into issues like [this](https://github.com/espressif/esp-idf/issues/12322), note that esp-idf will create a new python virtual environment with your system's default python version `python --version`):
+You can follow these commands: (make sure you have all the prerequisites from the Espressif guide and you might have to downgrade python to 3.9 if running into issues like [this](https://github.com/espressif/esp-idf/issues/12322), note that esp-idf will create a new python virtual environment with your system's default python version `python --version`):